ZmnSCPxj-jr/sidepool/doc/02-transactions.md

-For the kickoff transaction and all update transactions, the witness always uses the keyspend path, and is simply the aggregate signature of all participants in the pool.
+For the kickoff transaction and all update transactions, the witness always uses the keyspend path, and is simply the aggregate signature of all participants in the pool (with a tweak as described above).

 When a sidepool mechanism is dropped onchain unilaterally by any participant (by publishing the kickoff transaction), the outputs